victoresque/pytorch-template/README.md

 1. **Inherit ```BaseDataLoader```**

-    `BaseDataLoader` is similar to `torch.utils.data.DataLoader`, you can use either of them.
+    `BaseDataLoader` is a subclass of `torch.utils.data.DataLoader`, you can use either of them.

     `BaseDataLoader` handles:
     * Generating next batch